-Table 1: Effects of light intensity on pollen embryogenesis 55 e/figure Table 2: Pages must be 8.5 x 11 throughout the document.
+Table 1: Effects of light intensity on pollen embryogenesis 55 Table 2: Pages must be 8.5 x 11 throughout the document.
 Landscape pages are acceptable, but they must be 11 x 8.5.
-66 ns are ou may Table 3: Endogenous ABA accumulation during embryogenesis 69 to single them.
-Table 4: Developmental expression of the EcMt transcript 100 able 2 vs 5) Table 5: Pages must be 8.5 x 11 throughout the document.
-Landscape pages are acceptable, but they must be $11 \ge 8.5$.
+66 Table 3: Endogenous ABA accumulation during embryogenesis 69 Table 4: Developmental expression of the EcMt transcript 100 Table 5: Pages must be 8.5 x 11 throughout the document.
+Landscape pages are If table/figure acceptable, but they must be 11 x 8.5. captions are long you may prefer to single space them.
+(See Table 2 vs Table 5).
 200